steindebruin/tents-and-trees-game/README.md

 # Tents and Trees

 JavaFX implementation of the classic Tents and Trees logic puzzle.
+Made by Stein de Bruin, Erasmus School of Economics.

 ## Overview